 2. Supply Chain Network Design

-Along with the design of supply chain strategy, the design of the supply chain itself, especially the part which deals with outbound distribution from plants or warehouses, is instrumental in the success or failure of businesses.
+Along with the design of supply chain strategy, the design of the supply chain itself, especially the part dealing with outbound distribution from plants or warehouses, is instrumental in the success or failure of businesses.

 Given this impact on business success, it’s disconcerting to realise that just 22% of companies take an active approach to supply chain network design.

 For the rest, there may be no predefined structure for moving materials and products through the stages of fulfilment.
-Typically, networks evolve through a series of discrete changes and developments, each addressing needs as they arise and few considered in terms of creating a strategically integrated supply chain.
+Typically, networks evolve through a series of discrete changes and developments, each addressing needs as they arise and few considered as deliberate steps toward a strategically integrated supply chain.

 Such an approach results in unnecessary cost, a lack of resilience, and unwanted challenges in meeting customer service requirements – yet sadly, it’s still the approach most commonly taken.